SowmyaVisvanathan/Ex.-No.8-CONFIGURING-ANALOG-PORT-TO-INTEFACE-AN-ANALOG-SENSOR-AND-READ-THE-VALUES-USING-SERIAL-PORT/README.md

 ###

 ## Aim:
-To configure ADC channel for interfacing an analog sensor and read the values on the com port
+To configure an analog port  for stm 32 controller and read the values on the serial port
 ## Components required:
-STM 32 CUBE IDE , STM32 NUCLEO BOARD, CONNECTING CABLE, SERIAL PORT UTILITY , ANALOG SENSOR - 3.3V TYPE
+STM32 CUBE IDE, STM32 NUCLEO BOARD, COM PORT , CONNECTING CABLE , ANALOG SENSOR
  ## Theory